-It's always nice to know that the person you're with is thinking about you.
+It's always nice to know that the person you're in a relationship with is thinking about you.
 But is there a way to stick out more in their mind?
 How to make someone think of you when you're not around is not about playing games.
 You don't need to consciously wait a few hours before texting someone back in order to have them wondering what you're up to.
-You don't even need to "pretend" be unavailable so they don't know you were hoping for another date with them.
+You don't even need to "pretend" to be unavailable so they don't know you were hoping for another date with them.
 If you really want someone to think more about you, according to experts, it's what you do when you're together that actually counts.

 A lasting impression is what keeps you on someone's mind, Rori Sassoon, Relationship Expert and CEO of VIP elite matchmaking service Platinum Poire, tells Bustle.
 When someone enjoyed being around you, "it is infectious and you will be missed."